MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 If you don't want your users to install apps directly from the Microsoft Store, you can set up the Microsoft Store for Business in your organization.
 This option allows you to control which Microsoft Store apps your users can install, including OneNote for Windows 10.
 For more information, see [Microsoft Store for Business overview](https://docs.microsoft.com/microsoft-store/microsoft-store-for-business-overview)

-If you plan to move your users from OneNote for Windows 10 to OneNote, ensure that all open notebooks have finished syncing before removing OneNote for Windows 10.
-No additional steps are needed to migrate their notebooks.
+If your users already use OneNote for Windows 10, they may continue to use it.
+We recommend excluding OneNote for Windows 10 for new deployments.
+We don't recommend uninstalling OneNote for Windows 10 for existing users because uninstalling an app permanently removes any  changes in the local cache that haven't been synchronized.
+If you plan to uninstall OneNote for Windows 10 for existing users, ensure that all open notebooks have finished synchronizing before uninstalling.

 All notebooks supported by OneNote for Windows 10 are also fully supported by OneNote.
 All cloud-based notebooks associated with their user account will be accessible in OneNote after they sign in with that same user account.

-### To exclude OneNote for Windows 10
+### To exclude OneNote for Windows 10 from a Windows image

 To remove OneNote for Windows 10 from a Windows image so that OneNote for Windows 10 won't be installed when a new user account is created, you can use the [Remove-AppxProvisionedPackage](https://docs.microsoft.com/powershell/module/dism/remove-appxprovisionedpackage?view=win10-ps) cmdlet.
 For the package name parameter, you should use Microsoft.Office.OneNote_2015.9126.21251.0_neutral_~_8wekyb3d8bbwe.

 ## Additional information about deploying OneNote

+**OneNote training resources** We're providing [free and shareable eBooks](https://support.microsoft.com/office/4e08cf8b-dc37-4229-bdef-1f580220b6f5) to help your users transition to the user interface and functionalities in OneNote.

 **Configure OneNote settings:** You can use Group Policy to configure certain OneNote settings for your users.
 To use Group Policy, download the latest [Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center and implement the policy settings by using Active Directory Domain Services (AD DS).